HAS-Tools-Fall2020/homework-adam-stratman/Submissions/Code_review1/Readme.md

 ---
 #### INSTRUCTIONS

 Step 1) Obtain the text file that has the streamflow data file in it.
 This is located in the Code_review1 folder in the folder named data.
-Save it to your computer and then create the appropriate pathway in order to run the cade.
+Save it to your computer and then create the appropriate pathway in order to run the code.